T

 Local etiquette

-• It's common to eat with chopsticks and spoons; slurp your noodles if you wish, it's not considered rude.
+• It's common to eat with chopsticks and a spoon; slurp your noodles to show enjoyment.

 Plan the rest of your Ho Chi Minh City trip